sladiri/sam-cerebral/README.md

 ## Entity Control Boundary pattern
 The SAM pattern maps to the ECB pattern:
-- model + state function: entity
+- model: entity
-- services: control
+- actions, compute state, compute next action: control
-- actions: boundary
+- Cerebral module: boundary

 ## TODO
 - [x] Prevent or at least warn about concurrent mutations while a step is in progress?